 ⏩ Learn more: Cereal free feeds

-Dietary transitions aren’t quite a habit we have yet, but it’s really important.
-A brutal change in your horse’s diet is kind of like when you go on a trip on the other side of the world.
-We take some time to adjust… For your horse it’s the same.
-There’s a risk of some “digestive problems” 💩
+Dietary transitions are not quite a habit that horse owners have acquired yet, but it is very important.
+A brutal change in your horse’s diet is kind of like when you go on a trip to the other side of the world, we take some time to adjust… For your horse, it is the same, there’s a risk of some “digestive problems” 💩

 What you have to keep in mind is that you absolutely need to have a dietary transition period of 8 to 10 days.

 Here are a few diets you can adopt:

 In this case, no problem, just remember to gradually decrease it’s portion every day.
 Less activity = less food!
 If you’re not careful, your horse can get too fat!